University of Memphis, Studio Art

 Maman Küsters – Sous La Peau De Maman Küsters, album art, 2016

-Holly Andres, painted backdrop for photoshoot, December 2013
+Holly Andres, commission, painted backdrop for photoshoot, December 2013

 Dale Cooper Quartet & The Dictaphones – Metamanoir, album art, 2011